 This course will discuss the components of marketing and influences that affect marketing decisions.
 Models and strategies for developing and managing an effective marketing campaign for organizations of diverse sizes and types of will be examined.
 Identifying and implementing strategies consistent with the organization's mission, vision, and values will be emphasized.
-Prerequisites: OL 101 Judeo-Christian Perspectives on Leadership and SO 103 Diversity and Intercultural Communication.
+Prerequisite: Sophomore status determine physical and human resources necessary for successful project completion.
+Prerequisite: BU 303 Principles of Management